ab6723/aly6040_V02/README.md

 available in waves.
 Time series data including all waves pooled between 1981-2022 is also available.

+Our firm was contacted by WVS and asked to complete a comprehensive data mining project using the latest available data.
+The team (Justin and Abby) was tasked with extracting deeper meaning from the data, and beginning to unlock answers to key questions related to some of the most timely conversations around values.
+These include but are not limited to attitudes around immigration, religion, and homosexuality.

 While examining the pooled dataset would certainly be interesting to answer questions about changes in worldwide values, beliefs, and norms, we are opting to limit the scope of our project to recent years (Wave 7: